msgpo/org.winepak.BuildbotTest/README.md

-Test repo for buildbot building
+Test repo for buildbot building.